harrypeter07/portifier/TEMPLATE_SYSTEM_IMPLEMENTATION.md

-# Complete Template System Implementation
+# 🎨 Complete Template System Implementation

 ## 🎯 **Overview**

-We have successfully implemented a comprehensive template system that supports both **component-based templates** and **full-page templates**.
-This system allows users to choose between mixing individual components or using complete pre-designed portfolio pages.
+A comprehensive template system that supports both **component-based templates** and **full-page templates**.
+This system allows users to choose between mixing individual components or using complete pre-designed portfolio pages with real-time preview and customization.

 ## 🏗️ **Architecture**